 The entire stream segment length was recommended for Armand Bayou and Menard Creek (segment within Region H).
-For the remaining streams, only those portions adjacent to or within riparian conservation areas were recommended as unique streams.
-The unique stream segments have been designated by the Legislature in Senate Bill 3, Section 4.02.
+For the remaining four streams, only those portions adjacent to or within riparian conservation areas were recommended as unique streams.
+The Legislature has not yet designated any unique streams.